lukasg-mp4/Pallet-Card-Manager-XP-Style/readme.md

 # Enterprise Inventory & Pallet Card Manager

 A robust desktop application designed for efficient inventory management, data manipulation, and physical label generation.
-This project demonstrates a custom-built graphical user interface (GUI) engine designed to replicate the Windows XP aesthetic while providing modern functionality through a modular Model-View-Controller (MVC) architecture.
+This project demonstrates a custom-built GUI engine designed to replicate the Windows XP aesthetic while providing modern functionality through a modular Model-View-Controller (MVC) architecture.

 ## Project Overview

 This application serves as a centralized tool for warehouse or inventory environments.
-It allows users to manage multiple sheets of inventory data, import external datasets via Excel, track modification history, and interface directly with Windows print spoolers for precise label generation.
+It allows users to manage multiple sheets of inventory data, import external datasets via Excel (currently designed for 1 unique format), track modification history, and interface directly with Windows print spoolers for precise label generation.

 The software was originally developed as a monolithic script and has been extensively refactored into a scalable, object-oriented codebase to ensure maintainability and extensibility.